-Rachel graduated in 1999 from Goshen College, with an Interdisciplinary degree.
-After graduating, Rachel worked for one year at Jubilee Partners in Comer, Georgia, in their large community garden, where she learned how to grow good food for a lot of people.
-More recently, for two years, Rachel was the Manager of the Goshen Farmers Market.
-In the off-season, Rachel tutors at Goshen Middle School.
+Rachel graduated in 1999 from Goshen College with an Interdisciplinary degree.
+After graduating, Rachel worked for one year at Jubilee Partners in Comer, Georgia, in their large community garden, where she learned how to grow food for a lot of people.
+More recently, for two years, Rachel was manager of the Goshen Farmers Market.
+She also worked several years at Goshen Middle School.

 Ben graduated from Goshen College in 2001 with degrees in English and Philosophy.
 After college, between stints of construction work, running a drywall business, and remodeling a house, he worked for four summers at Sustainable Greens, an organic greens and vegetable farm in southern Michigan serving Chicago fine dining restaurants.

-Late in 2008, we started looking for farmsteads and purchased our current farm at auction later that year.
+In 2008, we purchased our current farm at auction.

 Our farm has a lot of small outbuildings, including two chicken houses, a wash house, a beautiful post-and-beam barn, and of course an outhouse.
-The farmhouse is newer, the original house burned in a fire.
+The farmhouse is newer as the original house burned in a fire.

 The farm is located between Goshen and the farmstead in LaGrange where Ben grew up.

 Our son, Arlo, is fascinated by leaves and soil and twigs.
 We are grateful for his addition to our farm.

 In the future we hope to grow our CSA program, get to know our customers and their children better, and continue to learn about growing food all year long, not just in the summer.